-Professors: Robert Gregory, Bonnie Jacobs, Louis Jacobs, Jim Ouick, Brian Stump, John Walther, Crayton Yapp.
-Associate Professors: Heather DeShon, Matthew Hornbach, Maria Beatrice Magnani, Neil Tabor.
-Emeritus Professors: David Blackwell, Lee McAlester.
+Professors: Robert Gregory, Bonnie Jacobs, Louis Jacobs, Zhong Lu, Jim Quick, Brian Stump, Neil Tabor, John Walther, Crayton Yapp.
+Associate Professors: Heather DeShon, Matthew Hornbach, Maria Beatrice Magnani.
+Assistant Professor: Rita Economos.
+Emeritus Professors: David Blackwell.
+Lee McAlester.

-The Roy M. Huffington Department of Earth Sciences provides ways of understanding and appreciating dynamic earth processes, the physical environment, and the place of humanity in the long and complex history of the planet and solar system.
+The Roy M. Huffington Department of Earth Sciences provides ways of understanding and appreciating dynamic Earth processes, the physical environment, and the place of humanity in the long and complex history of the planet and solar system.
 They also provide the background for rewarding careers in industry, government and academia.
 The faculty offers exceptional learning and research opportunities in geology, geochemistry, geophysics, resource geology, planetary geology, paleontology, and natural resource and energy management.

 Earth science is an interdisciplinary, applied science that integrates well with other fields.
 It attracts students with broad interests in geology, chemistry, biology, environmental science, archaeology, astronomy, oceanography, engineering, applied mathematics or physics.
 The department strongly encourages combined majors.
-In addition to combinations with the above fields, many undergraduate Earth science majors have double majors or minors in business (especially finance, real estate or marketing), economics, pre-law, computer science, archaeology, world languages, English, history, journalism and pre-med.
+In addition to combinations with the above fields, many undergraduate Earth science majors have double majors or minors in business (especially finance, real estate or marketing), economics, prelaw, computer science, archaeology, world languages, English, history, journalism and premed.

 Academic programs are tailor-made to the educational and career objectives of each student.
-Because of the heavily funded active research programs within the department and their close ties with the Dallas geological community, students often receive excellent pre- and post-graduation employment opportunities.
+Because of the heavily funded active research programs within the department and close ties with the Dallas geological community, students often receive excellent pre- and post-graduation employment opportunities.
 The department also has some financial aid available for undergraduate majors, including department scholarships and support for off-campus field programs.

 The department offers four different majors in Earth sciences: geology B.A. and B.S., geophysics B.S., and resource geology B.S.
 A minor in geology or environmental Earth science that can be combined with virtually any other degree program on campus is available.
 The department also offers a minor, which is available to students who are not majoring in geology.
-The department is the home of the Environmental Science and Environmental Studies programs, (Students should see the degree program listing in the Dedman College section for details.)
+The department is also the home of the Environmental Science and Environmental Studies programs.